 Clips shown when a story on Kanchanaburi, Thailand visits the bridge of its title.

 Ron watches "The Bridge on the River Kwai."

-Jesse watches the movie's climax on TV
+Jesse Stone is watching the end scene on TV

 Hector is seen watching this movie on TV in his nursing home.